open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Instrumentation.GrpcCore/README.md

 # gRPC Core Client and Server Interceptors for OpenTelemetry .NET

-Adds OpenTelemetry instrumentation for gRPC Core based client calls and service calls.
+Adds OpenTelemetry instrumentation for gRPC Core based client and service calls.

 gRPC Core is the predecessor to ASP.NET Core gRPC.
 See <https://github.com/grpc/grpc/tree/master/src/csharp>